-Time to Shine is a leadership programme established by The Rank Foundation and is currently in its ninth year of operation.
+Time to Shine is a leadership programme established by The Rank Foundation and is currently in its tenth year of operation.
 It has evolved in alignment with The Rank Foundation’s mission as it sits firmly within the Foundation’s ‘investing in people and organisations’ principle.

 What’s The Point?

 At the start of the programme the line manager and leader are both invited to a launch conference.
-This is an important activity as it provides the opportunity to share information on Time to Shine, and offers a chance for the leaders and line managers to meet and create new support networks.
+This is an important activity as it provides the opportunity to share information on Time to Shine and offers a chance for the leaders and line managers to meet and create new support networks.

 Each of the leadership programmes is designed specifically around the needs of the charity.
 The programme does not replace a core function but often offers the opportunity to test new areas of work that may lead to a permanent post or new system (not funded by Rank).

-What Does The Intern Do?
+What Does The Leader Do?

 Meet six of the new Time to Shine Leaders…